 I was quite relieved when I was told it had been cancelled at the last minute - although also disappointed.

 What do you recommend for a rainy day wedding?

-Embrace it!
 There's no need to stress over a rainy day.
-It's out of our control , so make the most of it.
+Your photos won’t be worse if the weather is bad, just different.
+It's out of our control, so make the most of it.
 There's almost always a point in the day when the rain holds off and we can go outside, and it always results in great photos, using the reflections off the wet paving stones.